 Issues emanating from this data informed our bargaining forum preparations.
 These topics included: adjunct equity, faculty professional development, compensation, workload, meeting professional responsibilities (i.e. teaching partners and core) and dual career accommodation policies.

-During the forum, UFE chair Laurie Meeker also announced the members of the 2014 Collective bargaining team.
+During our January forum, UFE chair Laurie Meeker also announced the members of the 2014 Collective bargaining team.
 “Team Green” includes: John Baldridge (Half-Time, Regular Faculty Member); Stephen Beck (Adjunct Faculty Member); Jon Davies (Full-Time, Regular Faculty Member; Grad Programs; Bargaining Team Chair); Grace Huerta (Full-Time, Regular Faculty Member); Al Josephy (Adjunct Faculty Member); Gary McNeil (WA Educators Association, Lead Negotiator, Higher Education) and; Laurie Meeker (Full-Time Regular Faculty Member; UFE Chair).

 Grace Huerta, UFE Communications.